 The Ph.D. is not formally granted until the student completes all program requirements (including the predoctoral internship).
 A student may participate in June commencement ceremonies only after successfully completing all requirements except the last three months of internship.
-This includes completing all coursework, practica, the history and systems requirement, the dissertation orals, and all final revisions to the dissertation.
+This includes completing all coursework, practica, the dissertation oral defense, and all final revisions to the dissertation.
 All requirements must be completed by the grading deadline of the degree conferral quarter.
-Clinical students who are on internship are allowed to participate in the commencement ceremony if they have completed the above dissertation requirements in the following circumstances: a) internship completion July 1 - student may participate in the ceremony and apply for June degree conferral; or b) internship completion by August 31 - student may participate in the ceremony and apply for August degree conferral.
+Clinical students who are on internship are allowed to participate in the commencement ceremony if they have completed the above dissertation requirements in the following circumstances: a) internship completion July 1 - student may participate in the ceremony and apply for August degree conferral.
 However, the Ph.D. degree will not be formally granted until the student successfully completes the internship and this fact is verified by the DCT.
 Upon notification through formal written documentation of internship completion, the DCT will change the grade for the internship course from "R-Research" to "Pass".
-The degree will then be awarded on the last day of the quarter in which the students' requirements are completed.
+The degree will then be conferred on the last day of the quarter in which the students' requirements are completed.

 Important Note: For both the Master's and the Ph.D. degrees, students are responsible for ensuring that all requirements have been met, including ensuring that any necessary grade changes are made (e.g., changing the "R" grade for research in progress for thesis and dissertation research courses), securing a degree audit, applying for conferral, and confirming that the degree has been confirmed.
 Faculty and staff will assist with these processes, as needed, but students are ultimately responsible for ensuring that they occur.
+Students who plan to start post-doctoral positions before the degree has been formally conferred will typically need to request a "completion of degree requirements" letter from the DCT.
+This letter confirms that all degree requirements have been met and is usually sufficient for post-doctoral employers and state licensure boards.